romangurevitch/ConcurrencyWorkshop/internal/buildingblocks/errgroup/README.md

 ## Introduction to Group

-The `errgroup.Group` type provides synchronization, error propagation, and Context cancelation for groups of goroutines working on sub-tasks of a common task.
+The `errgroup.Group` type provides synchronisation, error propagation, and Context cancellation for groups of goroutines working on sub-tasks of a common task.

 ## Usage of Group